Date: Sat. Jan. 18th, 2020

 Time: 10:00 am - 12:00 pm

 Any structure is only as solid as its foundation to the earth.
-Our body, and the shapes and movements we make with it are no different.
-Like the roots of a tree, it is through the soles of the feet that we create a solid foundation which supports and nourishes the alignment and health of every other part of the body.
+Like the roots of a tree, it is through the soles of our feet that we create a solid foundation which supports and nourishes the alignment and health of every other part of our body.

 In this workshop: